 Frequently Asked Questions

-Yes, the Arris Surfboard T25 DOCSIS 3.1 gigabit cable modem needs a router.
-It does not come with an inbuilt router.
+Yes, Arris T25 is a voice-supported cable modem and needs a separate router to establish a wireless connection.
 You can connect a wired device to the modem, but you’ll need a quality MU-MIMO compatible WiFi router to share the high-speed internet within the devices at home.

 No, Arris T25 is not an End of Life or a discontinued product.
 The Intel Puma 7 chipset used in the Arris telephony modem for Comcast had a few issues during its initial release.
 Intel subsequently released a new firmware to fix the issues in collaboration with the service provider.
 Now, Xfinity lists T25 as one of its recommended devices.

-No. Currently, the Arris T25 modem is only compatible with Comcast Xfinity internet and voice plans while being recommended for the gigabit speed plans.
+No. Currently, the Arris T25 modem is only compatible with Comcast Xfinity internet and voice plans while being recommended for plans up to 800 Mbps.

-Yes, if you want to get rid of the monthly equivalent rental fees.
+Yes, if you want to eliminate the monthly equivalent rental fees.
 It makes more sense to own the Arris T25 modem if you’re in possession of a solid wireless router.
 It will also be a great device to future-proof your household for high-speed connections up to 1.2Gbps.

 Don’t let the past issues of the Intel Puma 7 chipset downplay the value the T25 modem brings.
 The latest technology, access to high-speed internet, easy app-based setup & management, and voice telephony.
 The features and the savings of monthly rentals far exceed the value of the premium price paid upfront.